ycx-aizip/yolo-ios-app/Sources/AizipFishCount/README.md

                     if let yoloView = self.yoloView {
                         yoloView.autoresizingMask = [.flexibleWidth, .flexibleHeight]
                         self.view.addSubview(yoloView)
-                        // Start the camera session if needed (often handled internally by YOLOView) } else {
+                        // Start the camera session if needed (often handled internally by FishCountView) } else {
-                        print("Error: Failed to initialize YOLOView.")
+                        print("Error: Failed to initialize FishCountView.")
                         // Show an error message to the user }
                 } else {